 You can’t expect your PR agency to have go-to contacts in every single industry.
 The best PR agencies are the ones who work alongside you to develop new and tight relationships with the media and influencers.
 Good agencies don’t just work to improve their lists; they work to make sure the relationships they build with journalists are for your brand so that it’s your brand that sticks with the journalist, not theirs.

 Also, the contacts the PR agency already has might not find your news particularly interesting.
 Or it might be that they have other scheduled stories which don’t align with your news this time around.
 These things happen – that’s why it’s earned media, it’s not guaranteed!

-Whichever way you slice it, ultimately the choice has to fit your currents needs best and which also supports your long-term growth plan.
+Whichever way you slice it, ultimately, the choice has to fit your current needs best and also support your long-term growth plan.
 Whether this means taking on some new staff to create a PR team or working with a PR agency, make sure you have everything you need to take your story to the next level.